jeosol/hello-world-docker/README.markdown

 ```
 make run-hello-world-repl-container
 ```
-and the user is dropped into a repl.
-The *greet-user* is defined in the hello-world/src/hello-world package.
-Type **\*package\*** in the repl to confirm that the current package is hello-world/src/hello-world.
-We can then run call the function (greet-user <name>).
+The container starts and the user is dropped into a REPL.
+The *greet-user* function is defined in the hello-world/src/hello-world package.
+Type **\*package\*** in the REPL to confirm that the current package is hello-world/src/hello-world.
+We can then run call the function (greet-user <name>), where <name> is the string argument to the function.

-Please see the included **Dockerfile**, Makefile, and associated lisp and bash script files for this particular setup.
+Please see the included **Dockerfile**, Makefile, and associated lisp and bash script files for details on how to bild the REPL-based image.

 ### Build executable image:
 Here, we create an exectuable and setup the image to run the executable as the final command in the docker file (see Dockerfile-exe in the repository).
 To build the image, type the following command at the console: